xyliatgithub/EN650.601/assignment2/README.md

 - Submit your results for both modules at BlackBoard in one PDF file.
 - Only one report is needed from a group.
 - Please list group members in your report explicitly.
-- Please type your solutions and include screenshots.
+- Please type your solutions.
 In general NO hand-written report is accepted.
+- Use your team name(initials of your team members) instead of "jhuws" in the assignment and include screeshots for each sections in your report .